doctest/doctest/README.md

 Contributing
 ------------

 Support the development of the project with donations!
 There is a list of planned features which are all important and big - see the [**roadmap**](features.md#roadmap).
 I work on this project in my spare time and every cent is a big deal.
-Currently unemployed.
+I took a break from working in the industry to make open source software.

 [![Donate to support](https://pledgie.com/campaigns/31280.png)](https://pledgie.com/campaigns/31280)